wp-plugins/polaroid-gallery/readme.txt

 1. Download the zipped plugin file to your local machine.
 2. Unzip the file.
 3. Upload the `polaroid-gallery` folder to the `/wp-content/plugins/` directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Activate the plugin through the *Plugins* menu in WordPress.
 5. Configure any options as desired
 6. Add a gallery and upload some images (the main gallery folder must have write permission).